Skip to main content

 Academic Liason

 Francois Cleophas is a history researcher focusing on education and sport in marginalized communities in the Western Cape, South Africa.
-Sport history is a neglected field of study in South Africa and I hope to attract university students to SASHT through my extensive publication work and direct recruitment.
+Sport history is a neglected field of study in South Africa and he hopes to attract university students to SASHT through his extensive publication work and direct recruitment.

 Academic Liason